 - Evaluation of residential properties via naming of roads and streets and numbering of houses for the purpose of levying taxes,

-- Town planning roles to ensure that people situate their houses in the right locations and away from prospective dangerous places such as under high tension power lines, drainage ways, flood-prone areas, etc.
+- Town planning roles to ensure that people situate their houses in the right locations and away from prospective dangerous places such as under high tension power lines, drainage ways, flood-prone areas, some of this areas need a seawall repair, etc.

 - Administration of primary health centres such as maternity clinics, dispensaries leprosy clinics are the responsibilities of the local government.